 As the Business Development Specialist for CEDA, Meg is responsible for providing resources for entrepreneurs and emerging businesses.

-Businesses with fewer than 10 employees should contact Meg. email@example.com
+Businesses with 10 or fewer employees should contact Meg. email@example.com

 As the Economic Development Specialist for CEDA, Danielle works to retain and expand existing businesses, as well as to attract new businesses to expand or relocate to Cayuga County.
 To do so, she identifies available commercial sites and buildings, and helps businesses navigate the myriad of programs and incentives at the local, state, and federal levels.